-TOKYO, November 25.---Congressman Nick Rahall today told Japanese businessmen and utility officials that Japan needs to do more in its commitment to buy more American coal if Japan wants to avoid Congressional action that Japan "would not like."
+Tokyo -- Congressman Nick Rahall (D-WV) today old Japanese businessmen and utility officials that Japan needs to do more in its commitment to buy more American coal if Japan wants to avoid Congressional action that Japan "would not like".

-In an no-holds barred confrontation, Congressman Rahall, D. W.Va., and chairman of the Subcommittee on Mining and Natural Resources of the House Interior and Insular Affairs Committee, told Mr. Hiroshi Saito, director of Nippon Steel, and Mr. Toshio Miyazaki, director of Chugoku Electric Power Company, that long-term contracts with American coal producers were the key to lower U.S. coal prices and one very useful way to help lower the U.S. trade deficit with Japan.
+In a no-holds barred confrontation, Congressman Rahall, chairman of the House Subcommittee on Mining and Natural Resources, told Mr. Hiroshi Saito, Director of Nippon Steel, and Mr. Toshio Miyazaki, Director of Chugoku Electric Power Company, that long-term contracts with American coal producers were the key to lower U.S. coal prices and a very useful way to help lower the U.S. trade deficit with Japan.

-"If we could get long-term contracts for high-grade steam coal, which West Virginia in particular produces in abundance, our coal producers could negotiate lower transportation costs with the railroads," Rahall said.
+"If we could get long-term contracts for high-grade metallurgical and stram coal, which West Virginia in particular produces in abundance, our coal producers could negotiate lower transportation costs with the railroads," Rep. Rahall said.
 "This, in turn, would enable American coal producers to offer lower prices to Japanese industries and power suppliers."

-The Congressman also said that the American coal industry has overcome much of its labor problems evident in ""When we went through the longest mine strike in U.S. history and when we had one wildcat strike after another."
+The congressman also said that the American coal industry has overcome much of its labor problems evident in previous years, "when we went through the longest mine strike in U.S. history and when we had one wildcat strike after another."
 He added that now labor and industry are working together to increase production and to insure foreign customers a steady and reliable supply.

-In addition, Rahall said, the coal industry has been very successful in improving technology so that productivity has been increased substantially.
-All of these measures, he said, have vastly improved the competitiveness of American coal and West Virginia coal in particular.
+"In addition," Rahall said, "the coal industry also been very successful in improving technology so that productivity has been increased substantially.
+All of these measures have vastly improved the competitiveness of American coal, and West Virginia coal, in particular."

-Congressman Rahall sternly lectured the Japanese on the fact that while Japan has agreed with the White House on the need to increase its purchases of American raw materials in order to adjust its trade balance with the U.S., "it has been lots of talk, much rhetoric, and very little action."
+Rep. Rahall sternly lectured the Japanese on the fact that while Japan has agreed with the White House on the need to increase its purchases of American raw materials in order to adjust its trade balance with the U.S., "It has been lots of talk, much rhetoric, and very little action."

 "For instance," Rahall said, "Japan said it would charge ahead with conversion of its electric power plants from oil to coal, back in 1979, during the last energy crisis.
 It doesn't seem to me that this has been going ahead very rapidly.
-Japan also told American coal suppliers that it intended to increase its buying from America.
+Japan also told American coal suppliers that it intended to increase its buy of metal-lurgical coal from America.
 Instead, all I see happening is Japan buying more and more coal from Canada, the U.S.S.R., South Africa, South Korea, and Australia, and less from American producers."